 ESP32 Thing Plus Hookup Guide

-The SparkFun ESP32 Thing Plus enjoys all the amenities of the ESP32 Thing, but with a few added sparkles.
+The SparkFun ESP32 Thing Plus and the SparkFun ESP32 Thing Plus U.FL enjoy all the amenities of the ESP32 Thing, but with a few added sparkles.
 We've lengthened the board just a bit to accommodate a Qwiic connector for all your Qwiic breakout needs.
 We've also moved a few pins around to make the board compatible with the Adafruit Huzzah32 – ESP32 Feather Board such that you can use all of those lovely shields available out there!
 The ESP32 Thing plus also integrates a rich set of peripherals, ranging from capacitive touch sensors, Hall sensors, SD card interface, Ethernet, high-speed SPI, UART, I2S and I2C.

 Not Yet Implemented: The Arduino board definitions for the ESP32 are still a work in progress.
 There are a handful of peripherals and features that have yet to be implemented, including: